phiftyone/phiftyone.github.io/README.md

 ## ⚠️HOW TO DEPLOY⚠️

-- GO TO Cloudflare
+- GO TO Bug's Cloudflare, didn't transfer from bug to 51's cloudflare yet.
-- Drag and upload by directory.
+- Drag and upload by directory `_site`.

 ---